Balkans

-The concept of the Balkan Peninsula was created by the German geographer August Zeune in 1808, who mistakenly considered the Balkan Mountains the dominant mountain system of Southeast Europe spanning from the Adriatic Sea to the Black Sea.
-The term Balkan Peninsula was a synonym for Rumelia in the 19th century, the European provinces of the Ottoman Empire.
-It had a geopolitical rather than a geographical definition, which was further promoted during the creation of the Kingdom of Yugoslavia in the early 20th century.
+The concept of the Balkan Peninsula was created by the German geographer August Zeune in 1808, who mistakenly considered the Balkan Mountains the dominant mountain system of southeastern Europe spanning from the Adriatic Sea to the Black Sea.
+In the 19th century the term Balkan Peninsula was a synonym for Rumelia, the parts of Europe that were provinces of the Ottoman Empire at the time.
+It had a geopolitical rather than a geographical definition, which was further promoted during the creation of Yugoslavia in the early 20th century.
 The definition of the Balkan Peninsula's natural borders does not coincide with the technical definition of a peninsula; hence modern geographers reject the idea of a Balkan Peninsula, while historical scholars usually discuss the Balkans as a region.
 The term has acquired a stigmatized and pejorative meaning related to the process of Balkanization.
-The alternative term used for the region is Southeast Europe.
+The region may alternatively be referred to as Southeast Europe.

+The borders of the Balkans are, due to many contrasting definitions, widely disputed, with no universal agreement on its components.
+By most definitions, the term fully encompasses Albania, Bosnia and Herzegovina, Bulgaria, Croatia (up to the Sava and Kupa rivers), mainland Greece, Kosovo, Montenegro, North Macedonia, Northern Dobruja in Romania, Serbia (up to the Danube river), and East Thrace in Turkey.
+However, many definitions also include the remaining territories of Croatia, Romania and Serbia, as well as Slovenia (up to the Kupa river).
+Additionally, some definitions include Hungary and Moldova due to cultural and historical factors.
+The province of Trieste in northeastern Italy, whilst by some definitions on the geographical peninsula, is generally excluded from the Balkans in a regional context.